Skysawa

-SKYSAWA is a pair of buildings currently under construction in the center of Warsaw, Poland.
+Skysawa is a pair of buildings in the center of Warsaw, Poland.
 The buildings are at 36 Świętokrzyska Street on a lot previously occupied by a 1960s 10-storey office building.

 Its overall approximate floor area will be 40,000 sqm.
 Building A will have from 4 to 9 stories and its total floor area will be approximately 11,500 sqm.
 At 40 stories, the taller Building B will stand 155-metre tall, with approximately 28,000 sqm of floor area.
 The ground floor and level -1 of the set will feature retail space of 3,000 sqm with shops, restaurants or service points.

 Facilities

 Under each building there will be a 3-storey underground parking lot offering approximately 140 parking spaces in total, charging stations for electric vehicles and approximately 200 parking spots for bicycles.
-SKYSAWA will be one of the first buildings in Warsaw to be connected directly to the metro – the adjacent Rondo ONZ metro station will be accessible through an underground passage.
+SKYSAWA will be one of the first buildings in Warsaw to be connected directly to the metro.
+The adjacent Rondo ONZ metro station will be accessible through an underground passage.